knpuniversity/micro-symfony/knpu/environments.md

 There's one more trick to configuration.
 In `config.yml` we have a `secret` key.
 This should be big, long, randon and - of course - secret.
 It should *not* be committed to the repository.
 Normally, we'd set this to a parameter - like %secret%.
-Then, we'd add this to Symfony's `parameters.yml` file and be done.
+Then, we'd add this to our `parameters.yml` file and be done.
 But no more!
 We can do this in `.env`.

 If I add `SECRET = CHANGEME`, that'll create an environment variable called `SECRET`,